pierangeloc/ray-tracer-zio/pres/deckset.md

 ---
 # ZIO - 101

-^Our program, on its own, could not be run.
-We just managed to run it because the `DefaultRuntime` is able to handle the Console.
+^In the first slide we cheated a bit.
+Our program could not be run.
+Actually a generic ZIO runtime is not able to run a program that requires console.
-* Actually the minimal runtime available is an environment that provides nothing But the process to run an environmental effect is to satisfy all its requirements, and then execute it.
+* The process to run an environmental effect is to satisfy all its requirements, and then execute it
-* Let's satisfy the requirement through `provide`
+* The way you satisfy the requirements is `provide`
 * now we eliminated the requirement, and this is witnessed in the type
 * now I can run this "autonomous" effect in a runtime that provides nothing
 * if I try to run an effect with unsatisfied requirement in an runtime that provides less than required I get an error